morucci/repoxplorer/README.md

 Group's membership can be defined via the groups key.
 The group must has been defined ([Define groups of authors](#define-groups-of-authors)).
-Membership bounces can be given via *begin-date* and *end-date* to declare a group's membership between given dates.
+Membership bounces can be given via *begin-date* and *end-date* to declare a group's membership between given dates (%Y-%m-%d).

 When an identity announce a group's membership that's not necessary to define it again at groups level.